kees1948/UniFLEX/Software/Networking/README.md

 =============================================================================

-For UDP sockets one can use sesndto() and recvfrom(), these calls contain the target IP and port.
+For UDP sockets one can use sendto() and recvfrom(), these calls contain the remote IP and port.
 As you need to specify the local port as well, you can use bind() for this. bind(socket, &local_ip, local_ip_len);
 here local_ip is a struct sockaddr_in where the address is 0.0.0.0 and the port is 0 too.
-The system will use the first avialableportnumber in this case.
+The system will use the first available portnumber in this case.

 =============================================================================